 DSI Specific Interest Group

 A total of seven regular sessions were organized as a mini-conference for the Making Statistics More Effective in Schools of Business (MSMESB) Specific Interest Group (SIG).
 A caucus meeting was held at 5 PM on Monday after all of the other sessions.
 As we have experienced for several years, all seven of our regular sessions were well attended with an average attendance of 32 and 99 people supplied their names and email addresses on the signup sheets circulated during the sessions.
 Attendance by session is recorded below.
 Consistent with our request and past history, the sessions were held on Sunday and Monday.
 On both days extra chairs were brought in to accommodate those attending and some people may have chosen to not try to come in due to the room being filled.
-Also the 5 PM sessions had the smallest number of people attending.
+Also, the 5 PM sessions had the smallest number of people attending.

 We opened our caucus meeting with each person giving their reactions to the DSI meeting and the MSMESB mini-conference.
 These points were made: